Late-night breastfeeding sessions can be difficult

 A few items can make late-night breastfeeding easier for mama and baby

 After struggling with night time breastfeeding sessions for a couple of days, I started looking for things to help.
 I got into a better routine, relaxed and things began to go much more smoothly for Samson and me during the wee hours.
 Below is a list of my “must-haves” to make night-time a little easier on mama and baby.
-Make sure to snag the FREE bonus printable pack to help you ease the difficulties of nursing!

 1. Night Light

 This was the most pivotal item for me at night.
 My hubby can’t sleep with lights on, so I avoided turning on our bedroom lights in the middle of the night, and, really, who wants bright lights on to interrupt your sleep?
 But the hardest part of late night feedings is that you can’t see to help baby latch.
 This makes for a cranky baby and a frustrated mama.
 So, we bought this adorable Dolphin Nursery Night Light.
 It is perfect for our nursery as it is a Noah’s Ark theme and is peppered with all sorts of animals.
 I love this one because it has a dim and bright setting as well as multiple colors all adjustable by touching the top of his head.
 Perfect and easy for the middle of the night!

 Sometimes, when I feed the baby in the middle of the night, I just want to stay in my bed.
 If the baby isn’t fussing much and I don’t need to rock him in the glider or walk around, I find that sitting up in bed helps me stay relaxed enough to fall asleep quickly once I get Samson back down.
 For this reason, I highly recommend back rest pillows.
 You could get one of these nice pillows designed specifically for sitting up in bed, or, if you’re like me, you can stack 3-4 regular ol’ pillows behind you and call it a day.
 Either way, it’s a must!

 3. Boppy Pillow